-The inspector found that the rights, privacy and dignity of residents were promoted and residents' choice encouraged and respected.
+The inspector found that the rights, privacy and dignity of residents was promoted and residents' choice encouraged and respected.

 Residents were consulted with and participated in decisions about their care and about the running of the centre.
 The inspector saw where issues were regularly discussed with residents.
-A weekly residents' forum meeting was held and issues discussed included menu choices and activities both for individuals and the group.
+A weekly residents' forum meeting was held and in addition when residents preferred, individual issues were discussed with their key workers.
 Actions required were completed.
+For example the inspector saw where recommendations made by the residents regarding menu choices and the range of activities had been addressed.